Stability of Non-Minimally Coupled Topological-Defect Boson Stars: Background

 Although this divergence may seem somewhat problematic, there are two important caveats.
 First, the energy divergence cuts off upon encountering another monopole or antimonopole.
 Second, in the context of general relativity, the energy divergence has the simple effect of producing a solid angle deficit spacetime along with a small effective negative mass core, rather than more exotic features~\cite{gdreid_2016, ADM_mass, shi1991gravitational, barriola1989gravitational}.
 As shown by Barriola et al.~\cite{barriola1989gravitational}, we would expect global monopoles and anti-monopoles to annihilate extremely efficiently due to the fact that the interaction strength between them is independent of distance.
 Although this annihilation is avoided by local monopoles, we expect a Hubble volume to contain only $\approx1$ global monopole at the present time due to the efficiency of this interaction.

 Putting aside these considerations, when a global monopole and boson star are combined, the result is a novel object referred to as a topological-defect boson star or ``d-star".
 Previously studied in~\cite{li1995fermion, li2000boson, black_hole_mimiker,gdreid_2016}, it was shown that through non-minimal coupling and proper choice of interaction parameters, d-stars could be made extremely dense, thereby potentially acting as mimickers of black holes or other highly compact objects~\cite{black_hole_mimiker}.
 Subsequent in-depth investigation of these objects revealed novel interactions and ground state solutions~\cite{gdreid_2016}.
-When viewed as functions of the boson star central density, these ground state solutions are characterized by discontinuous changes in the global properties of the system (mass, charge, etc.) and a characteristic length scale which can be either finite or infinite.
-To better describe the behaviour, we borrow the terminology of statistical mechanics.
+When viewed as functions of the boson star central density, these ground state solutions are characterized by discontinuous changes in the global properties of the system (mass, charge, etc.).
+To better describe this behaviour, we borrow the terminology of statistical mechanics.
 In this analogy, the central density of the boson star takes the place of the temperature, the asymptotic mass takes the role of the energy and the mass gap is similar to latent heat.

+The discontinuous changes in global properties are mediated by the appearance or disappearance of shells of bosonic matter at characteristic radii which can be either finite or infinite.
+We use the term \em asymptotic shell \em to refer to any shell of matter which first appears far from the coordinate origin as $\psi(0)$ is increased past some critical value and which subsequently vanishes when $\psi(0)$ is further increased past a second critical value.
 We refer to those families of solutions with mass gaps (when the mass is viewed as a function of the central density) as expressing a first order phase transition.
 Those with discontinuities in the derivative of the asymptotic mass or charge express a second order phase transition.
-The interested reader is directed to~\cite{gdreid_2016} for an in-depth review,
+The interested reader is directed to~\cite{gdreid_2016} for an in-depth review.